Luos-io/Documentation/src/pages/high/containers_list/color.md

-# Color module type
+# Color container type

-The Color module handles an RGB color data.
+The Color container handles an RGB color data.

 Its type has access to all common capabilities.